-In the United States, Futures Without Violence will invest in programs and collaborations with organizations that are led by and/or that serve Black, Indigenous and People of Color, addressing the disproportionate rates of domestic and sexual violence faced by Black and Indigenous women and other survivors at greatest risk:
+In the United States, with support from The Allstate Foundation, Futures Without Violence will invest in programs and collaborations with organizations that are led by and/or that serve Black, Indigenous and People of Color, addressing the disproportionate rates of domestic and sexual violence faced by Black and Indigenous women and other survivors at greatest risk:

 · $50 can help survivors gain access to a culturally-relevant, safe, and confidential hotline or support from a frontline responder

 · $100 can help increase trauma and mental health support at domestic violence and sexual assault community programs and shelters

 · $1,000 can help survivors rebuild their lives following abuse and trauma caused by violence, economic insecurity, and racism

 · USD 20 can provide a hygiene kit for a family during the COVID-19 pandemic in Pakistan including masks and hand sanitizer